 Can refusing to talk make things worse?

-No. Exercising your constitutional rights cannot legally be used against you.
+No. Exercising your constitutional rights cannot be used as evidence of guilt against you

 Should I answer “basic questions” to avoid looking suspicious?